Almamu/linux-wallpaperengine/README.md

 You **must own and install Wallpaper Engine** via Steam.
 This provides the required assets used by many backgrounds.

-Good news: **you usually don’t need to copy anything manually.** The app will automatically look in these common install paths:
+Right now the application will automatically detect everything for you as long as the official Wallpaper Engine is installed in one of these locations:

 ```
 ~/.steam/steam/steamapps/common